Tserith/Parasite/README.md

 - Installer requires Administrator privileges
 - Max driver size of ~58KB
-- Only supports legacy boot
+- Does not support uninstallation